ErikBlomsterberg/CGI-API/README.md

 Example: 'http://localhost:3000/api/data?limit=10', which return the first ten rows of data.

 With cURL:
-Run 'curl -i http://localhost:3000/api/data?limit=x' from the terminal (OBS! replace x with a whole number > 0, or omit).
+Run 'curl -i http://localhost:3000/api/data?limit=x' from the terminal (OBS! replace x with a whole number > 0, or omit limit).
 Example: 'curl -i http://localhost:3000/api/data?limit=10', which return the first ten rows of data.

 ## Data files